Alaska Airlines: Introducing flights across the U.S. (2000s)

-With the delivery of Boeing 737 Next Generation aircraft starting in 1999, Alaska began launching more medium-haul flights.
-In 2000, Alaska started service between Anchorage and Chicago.

-On May 15, 2001, the airline took delivery of its first 737-900.
+In May 2001, the airline took delivery of its first 737-900.
 In 2001, the airline was granted slot exemptions by the Department of Transportation to operate a nonstop flight from Ronald Reagan Washington National Airport to Seattle, but it was halted after only a week due to the September 11 attacks.
 The airline resumed service to Reagan Airport on December 4, 2001, to meet the demand.

 In January 2002, William Ayer was named CEO of Alaska Airlines.
 Ayer had been serving as president under Kelly since 1997, having come to Alaska from Horizon two years earlier after spending 13 years with the smaller airline.
 Ayer took over as chairman and CEO of the Alaska in 2002 upon Kelly's retirement.
 He led the company through a transformation called Alaska 2010 that was intended to insulate the airline from the traditional boom-bust cycle of the airline industry.

-In 2002, flights to Newark, New Jersey, were launched and in 2003, services to Orlando began.
-In 2003, service to Boston began.

 In 2003, Alaska Airlines won the Technology Leadership Award from the magazine Air Transport World for its pioneering of new technologies both in the airport and within the airplane itself.

 In 2005, due to the greater efficiency of the Boeing 737 Next Generation and rising costs for maintenance, fuel, and crew training, Alaska Airlines decided to phase out its remaining 26 MD-80s and trained its pilots to fly the newer Boeing 737-800s that were being ordered to replace them.
-According to the airline, the MD-80 burned 1100 gal of fuel per hour, while the 737-800 burns just 850 gal per hour.
-The last MD-80 flights flew on August 25, 2008, with one flight from San Jose to Seattle and another from Sacramento to Seattle.
-To mark its transition to an all-Boeing fleet, Alaska Airlines unveiled a 737-800 called Spirit of Seattle with Boeing's house colors painted on the fuselage and the airline's Eskimo logo painted on the tail fin.
+According to the airline, the MD-80 burned 1100 gal of fuel per hour, while the 737-800 burned just 850 gal per hour.
+The last MD-80 flights flew in August 2008, with one flight from San Jose to Seattle and another from Sacramento to Seattle.
+To mark its transition to an all-Boeing fleet, Alaska Airlines unveiled a 737-800 called Spirit of Seattle with Boeing's house colors painted on the fuselage and the airline's Inuit logo painted on the tail fin.